dportuesi/JavaFX-Web-Browser/README.md

 *	Fade-away back and forward browser buttons
 *	Auto URL completion
 *	URL box google searches
+* Displays url/text when you hover over a link
 *	A home button incase you get lost in the web